Credit Transfer to Sending High School

-Required Course.
+This is a required course.
 This two-credit class is designed to be a thought-provoking, discussion-based forum that teaches and promotes critical thinking and helps students make connections between reoccurring themes, ideas, and concepts from the semester.
 The class has two primary focuses: first, this class uses multiple methods to provide students with critical thinking tools essential for higher level reasoning and critique; second, Global Studies uses an interdisciplinary and transnational framework to explore regional economic, political, social, and environmental issues in the developing world in order to better understand how globalization operates in our world today.
 The class is divided into multiple units centering on different themes pertinent to the region in which we are traveling.
-Class begins with an introduction to the region and a critical thinking unit and ends with a unit on Human Rights.
-Global Studies is always team-taught and is a required class for every Traveling School student; it is designed to be an academic and reflective space for the entire group to work through the complex questions that arise from traveling in the developing world.
+Global Studies is team-taught and is a required class for every Traveling School student; it is designed to be an academic and reflective space for the entire group to work through the complex questions that arise from traveling in the developing world.

 Required Course.
 The Traveling School is an all-encompassing experience and this course helps students understand and manage the demands of being an individual in a group setting.
 Physical Education (PE) & Independent Life Skills (iLife) is a 2-credit class that focuses on academic, physical and emotional successes and challenges.
-The PE component will help students develop strength and cardiovascular endurance.
-Being an active participant in PE will enable each student to be a productive member of the group and will help to keep the group physically healthy throughout the semester.
-Weekly iLife workshops will help students develop skills to become a healthy, productive citizen who takes responsibility for personal well-being, as well as a social responsibility for participating positively in the larger community around them.
-These workshops explore key aspects of communication and group dynamics to enable students to create positive, healthy relationships throughout life.
+The PE component helps students develop strength and cardiovascular endurance.
+Being an active participant in PE enables each student to be a productive member of the group and will help to keep the group physically healthy throughout the semester.
+Weekly iLife workshops help students develop skills to become a healthy, productive citizen who takes responsibility for personal well-being, as well as a social responsibility for participating positively in the larger community around them.
+These workshops explore key aspects of communication, group dynamics, conflict resolution, and leadership skills.
 The combination of PE & iLife will help students develop an awareness of balance and well-being.
-Throughout this 2-credit course, students will discover a combination of exercise, study and organization habits to achieve success while maintaining physical and emotional health.
+This is a participation-based class during workouts and class discussions.
+Students receive daily grades and will complete weekly budgets and other writing assignments to enhance the workshops.